-ALF is a life-threatening liver disease with extremely high mortality due to lack of effective treatment methods.
-However, few preclinical studies have been reported on the therapeutic effect of MenSCs in treating ALF in large animal models, although MenSCs have shown promising properties in tissue regeneration.
+ALF is a life-threatening liver disease with an extremely high mortality due to lack of effective treatment methods.
+However, few preclinical studies have reported the therapeutic effect of MenSCs in treating ALF in large animal models, although MenSCs have shown promising properties in tissue regeneration.
 Hence, our research provided feasibility and preliminary basis for future exploration and clinical application.
-Since the clinical trials of MenSCs are a drop in the bucket, there is still a long way to go whether they will be able to perform in clinical practice and translate to the medicine.
-We need to take into account their in-vivo survival time, long-term safety, standard collection procedure, and heterogeneity derived from diverse donors before MenSC transplantation may be a clinical strategy for treating ALF[41].
+Since the clinical trials of MenSCs are a drop in the bucket, there is still a long way to go before they are applied in clinical practice and translate to the medicine.
+We need to take into account their in-vivo survival time, long-term safety, standard collection procedure, and heterogeneity derived from diverse donors before MenSC transplantation becomes a clinical strategy for treating ALF[41].

 The current study has some limitations.
-First, we produced the ALF porcine model by D-gal.
+First, we established the ALF porcine model by D-gal.
 The model focused on drug-induced liver failure and cannot reflect the diversity of causes for liver failure in human patients.
-Furthermore, the survival time was short in our study, so we did not implement further experiments to confirm the in-vivo differentiation of MenSCs.
+Furthermore, the survival time in the animals was short in our study, so we did not carry out further experiments to confirm the in-vivo differentiation of MenSCs.
 The therapeutic dose, the quality of MenSCs, the delivery route and the timing of grafting may lead to the result.

 In summary, the effectiveness and dynamic biodistribution of immediate intraportal transplantation of MenSCs were investigated in a large animal model of ALF for the first time.
-These findings suggest that MenSC transplantation therapy may be considered an alternative approach for treating ALF.
+These findings suggest that MenSC transplantation may be considered an alternative approach for treating ALF.

 ARTICLE HIGHLIGHTS